jessesquires/jessesquires.com/_posts/2016-07-31-enums-as-configs.md

 ---
 layout: post
-title: !
-'Enums as configuration: the anti-pattern'
+title: "Enums as configuration&#58; the anti-pattern"
 subtitle: Implementing the open/closed principle
 ---